JF Trudel | Japanese & Irezumi Tattoo Artist in Laval, Québec

 APPOINTMENT

-have 6 to 8 months of waiting to for a first tattoo appointment.
+I have 1 to 3 months of waiting to for a first tattoo appointment.
 Since I usually do large pieces, I like to book multiple appointments in advance (while leaving 3 weeks in between to heal).
 This way we can get more done in a reasonable amount of time; no more waiting months in between appointments.

 To make an appointment, I start by meeting you for a consultation.
 Consultations are done at 11h30 at the shop (Studio Zen Tattoo) in Laval.
 To make an appointment for a consultation, please call the shop and ask the receptionist for my next availability: 450-933-9398.